 With a diverse background in human service and community development, Brandon Ivory has over 15 years of experience working for the betterment of youth, families and communities.
 Ivory joined the Detroit office of the Local Initiatives Support Corporation (LISC) in 2004 and has performed a variety of duties including; organizational development, grant and loan management, national service learning, and assisting Detroit communities in addressing various quality of life issues.
 Prior to joining LISC Ivory worked as a community planner for United Way of Southeast Michigan (formerly known as United Way Community Services).
 In addition Ivory has experience in child welfare and youth development.
 Ivory has a BSW from Saginaw Valley State University and a MSW from Wayne State University with macro-level concentrations.

 Tresa joined the Wayne State University School of Social Work Alumni in January 2015 after serving on the Wayne State University School of Social Work Social Committee from May 2013.
+Tresa began her roled as Secretary for the Social Work Alumni Board in Fall 2017.
 Tresa earned her Bachelors of Social Work degree magna cum laude in 2007 from Wayne State University and her Masters of Arts in Forensic Psychology in 2011.
 Tresa has worked in the human service field since 1987, and she currently works for the State of Michigan Department of Human and Health Services with the adult population after servicing children for about four years.
 Tresa also serves as a board member for A.E.G.
 Enterprise, which is a coaching and business consultant organization established to make personal development services affordable.
 The organization provides life coaching services for women and girls through their Positive S.I.S.T.E.R.S. branch and supports emerging and established small business owners with effective marketing strategies under All Things Small Biz.
 The goal is to make these life-changes services affordable to empower both business and residential communities to excel.
 Tresa has a passion for social justice issues and believes that working on the board will give her a chance to make a difference and advocate for change.